A project-based learning approach in this field trip

 Project-based learning (PBL) is a suggested teaching and learning approach to support student-led inquiry into an area of interest.
 PBL provides opportunities for students to build key competencies and skills such as:

 - critical thinking

 - problem solving

-Use the online field trip: River Restoration: Kaitiakitanga from estuary to catchment to ignite student curiosity and questions, and the following framework to support student-led learning through PBL.
-The Department of Conservation also has an inquiry-based education programme called Habitat Heroes that supports students to explore and take action to improve a local stream.
+Use the online field trip: Wild Weather: How extreme weather events impact us to ignite student curiosity and questions, and the following framework to support student-led learning through PBL.

 Individually or in a group, students can explore resources in this field trip to: